wallarm/product-documentation/docs/2.16/quickstart-en/how-wallarm-works/subscription-plans.md

 * Receiving security reports
 * etc

-To define features that should be included to your subscriotion plan, please send the request to [support@wallarm.com](mailto:support@wallarm.com).
+To define features that should be included to your subscription plan, please send the request to [support@wallarm.com](mailto:support@wallarm.com).

 ## Subscription management